Jiakaizhang/jk-academic/content/authors/admin/_index.md

   url: https://www.gc.cuny.edu/Home

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D. candidate in economics at CUNY Graduate Center, adjunct lecturer at the Brooklyn College and Hunter college, CUNY.
-My research interests include Public Finance, Urban Economics and Chinese Economy.
+bio: I am a Ph.D. candidate in economics at CUNY Graduate Center, and a visiting student at NBER.
+I am also an adjunct lecturer at the Brooklyn College, Fordham University and Hunter College.
+My research interests include Public Finance, Urban Economics and the Chinese Economy.

 # Interests to show in About widget
 interests: